-But before we look at the best online colleges in Mississippi for 2017, let’s start with the state of higher education and online education in particular in Mississippi today.
+But before we look at the best online colleges in Mississippi for 2019, let’s start with the state of higher education and online education in Mississippi.

 A Brief Overview of Higher Education in Mississippi